The purpose of education

 The parent/teacher role is to manage this process.
 However, most children

 are force-fed education.
-This is fine and can work out well for many, but
+This can work out well for some, but many are

-the child that 'wakes up' and becomes 'self-aware' is the one who will begin
+turned off.
+The child that 'wakes up' and becomes 'self-aware' is the one

-it just will not work out but if successful, the reward will be a rosy
+encourage (not force) this.
+If successful, the reward will be a rosy future

 parent/teacher time is spent on trying to 'redirect' this group and the

 result is often failure or at best, forced mediocre performance.